deadPix3l/CryptSky/README.md

 But aren't you worried someone will abuse it for profit?

 - Not really.
-There plenty of much better, more advanced ransomware out there.
+There are plenty of much better, more advanced ransomware out there.
  Even if they do, it's hopefully few compared to the good it will do.

 But when they do, it would be your fault!